Payshares/docs/guides/issuing-assets.md

 ### Specialized Issuing Accounts

-In the simplest situations, you can issue assets from your everyday Stellar account.
+In the simplest situations, you can issue assets from your everyday Payshares account.
 However, if you operate a financial institution or a business, you should keep a separate account specifically for issuing assets.
 Why?

 - Easier tracking: because an asset represents a credit, it disappears when it is sent back to the account that issued it.
 To better track and control the amount of your asset in circulation, pay a fixed amount of the asset from the issuing account to the working account that you use for normal transactions.

-  The issuing account can issue the asset when more of the underlying value (like actual bananas or dollar bills) is on hand and the accounts involved in public transactions never have to worry about how much is available outside Stellar.
+  The issuing account can issue the asset when more of the underlying value (like actual bananas or dollar bills) is on hand and the accounts involved in public transactions never have to worry about how much is available outside Payshares.

-- Keeping trust simple: as your usage of Stellar grows, you might consider having multiple accounts for a variety of reasons, such as making transactions at high rates.
+- Keeping trust simple: as your usage of Payshares grows, you might consider having multiple accounts for a variety of reasons, such as making transactions at high rates.
 Keeping a canonical issuing account makes it easier for others to know which account to trust.

 ### Requiring or Revoking Authorization